 Nicole Bourque-Bouchier knows how to do business in the oil sands and what’s more, she knows how to make that business succeed.

-As CEO of Bouchier-Carillion Group (BCG), one of Alberta’s largest aboriginally-owned companies, Bourque-Bouchier has been a part of the industry’s evolution from a time when there were only two oil sands mines and in situ operations were nothing more than pilot projects.
+As CEO of Bouchier-Carillion Group (BCG), one of Alberta’s largest Aboriginal-owned companies, Bourque-Bouchier has been a part of the industry’s evolution from a time when the only two oil sands mines and in situ operations were nothing more than pilot projects.

 The company’s roots date back to 1998 when president, David Bouchier, Bourque-Bouchier’s husband, began offering oil field services with one piece of equipment: a second-hand dozer.

 By 2005, the company invested in its first office space, and in 2009, hired its 100th team member.